 Imagine trying to breathe while somebody sprays a hose at you; when a chainsaw is spinning and spitting wood chippings, it’s essentially the same thing.
 This filter includes a quick-release system to facilitate air filter cleaning and replacement.

-As we’ve touched on above, the chain is often too tight right off the production line, so you’re going to want to look at that before you go hacking away at your trees.
+As we’ve touched on above, the chain is often too tight right off the production line, so you’ll want to look at that before you go hacking away at your trees.

-Husqvarna has totally got the idea that tensioning the chain is easier if the mechanism is mounted on the side and that’s exactly where you’ll find it on the Rancher, making the process quick and easy.
+Husqvarna has got the idea that tensioning the chain is easier if the mechanism is mounted on the side, and that’s precisely where you’ll find it on the Rancher, making the process quick and easy.

-The Rancher’s engine has not only a name, but a trademark too, and is very valued by the manufacturer.
+The Rancher’s engine has a name and a trademark too, and is very valued by the manufacturer.

-The reason for that is something called X-Torq (the engine), which has lowered fuel consumption so much that it meets the world’s strictest carb emissions regulations, helping to preserve the environment.
+The reason for that is something called X-Torq engine technology, which has lowered fuel consumption so much that it meets the world’s strictest carb emissions regulations, giving you some of the best fuel efficiency available.

 This is a pretty impressive claim that I believe puts the Rancher ahead of the Stihl if environmental responsibility is something you’re passionate about.
 I’ve added a video about how X-Torq works below.